Architecture Driven System Modeling

 From Objects to Systems

-Despite its clear merits the use of the OMG’s UML (Unified Modelling Language) remains limited, fragmented, and shallow.
-A large part of those problems may be due to its ill defined scope (e.g requirements, analysis, and design), and concepts (e.g objects, aspects, and domains).
+Despite its clear merits the use of the OMG’s UML (Unified Modeling Language) remains limited, fragmented, and shallow.
+A large part of those problems may be due to its ill-defined scope (e.g requirements, analysis, and design), and concepts (e.g objects, aspects, and domains).

 Those difficulties have clear consequences for MDA, whose implementations remain local, based on specific domains and languages.
-Hence the benefits to be expected from a comprehensive and consistent approach of object oriented modelling based upon two classic distinctions:
+Hence the benefits to be expected from a comprehensive and consistent approach of object-oriented modeling based upon two classic distinctions: